chlocchann/micb475_team7/lab_notebook/qiime2_R_picrust2.md

   * Current code takes in one metadata column where 2 variables are compared -> must compile captivity status and metadata columns of interest into one column?

 ### November 5, 2024 [CHLOE]
-* Appended " - CAPTIVE" and " - WILD" to diet type (OchHMC) and gut fermentation type (GutFermentersHMC)
+* Appended " - CAPTIVE" and " - WILD" to diet type (OchHMC) and gut fermentation type (GutFermentersHMC) using Excel -> to create R code later
 * Tested code from "picrust_analysis.R" taught in lecture (up until # generate pathway PCA plot)
   * Edited pipeline such that only one variable comparing captive vs wild status was being compared for each comparison group
   * Only 8 samples remained for omnivore group after filtering -> 6 captive, 2 wild